carolbezerra-dev/bash-exercises/bloco-3/dia_1/README.md

 Hello!

-In this branch I put the first challenges learning HTML<br>
+In this repository I put the first challenges learning HTML<br>
 Learnings about initial tags: h1, p, a, img, strong, em, etc...<br>
 Definitely, just a beginning